Klaus Rainer Röhl: Change of course

 As a consequence of the radicalization in the late 1960s, and subsequent leftist terrorism, Röhl turned away from Marxism and gave his magazine a more moderate tone.
 This led to a power struggle between Röhl and those who supported the use of violence against the government (particularly his former wife), and his home in Hamburg was attacked in 1969 by Ulrike Meinhof and some konkret staff members.
 In June 1970, after Ulrike's command, Monica Berberich and Marianne X took Röhl and Ulrike's daughters from a house where Ulrike's sister, Wienke had hidden the children, in order to transfer them to Gibellina, a commune in Sicily where other left-wing families and communists lived.
 According to Jutta Ditfurth, Ulrike's biographer, Ulrike believed she would win the custody case over the children from Röhl which meant that Wienke would take custody of the kids.
 Finally, journalist Stefan Aust, a long-time friend of Röhl abducted the children after Peter Homan misinformed him that Ulrike was about to send the children to a Jordanian boarding house where other children of refugees used to live.
 By that time, Röhl was on holiday in Italy.
 Aust delivered the girls to him in an apartment near Plaza Navona.
 Röhl and his daughters lived under constant police protection for some time, fearing a supposed attack or abduction by RAF members.
 Röhl was also supporting BKA's investigation providing information about Meinhof's past, places where she could be hiding, etc.

 The magazine konkret was dissolved in 1973.
 The year before, Röhl had joined the Social Democratic Party of Germany.
 For some years, he then published the moderate leftist magazine das da.
 From 1981 to 1984, he published the left-wing magazine Spontan.
 However, from the mid-1980s, his political views gradually changed towards liberal conservatism.
 Röhl was a member of the German liberal party, the Free Democratic Party of Germany after 1995, and was then active in Liberale Offensive, the right-wing faction of the party that tried to revive the national liberal tradition represented by Gustav Stresemann, Thomas Dehler, and Erich Mende, among others.
 He was also a regular columnist for the newspaper Junge Freiheit, and earned a doctorate in history at the Free University of Berlin under the supervision of Ernst Nolte in 1993, with a dissertation on cooperation between Communists and National Socialists against the Social Democratic Party (Nähe zum Gegner, published as a book in 1994).
 He wrote several books critical of communism and the far-left.

 Personal life and death

-From the early 1970s, his partner was Danae Coulmas, a Greek diplomat and author.
+From the early 1970s until his death, his partner was Danae Coulmas, a Greek diplomat, translator and author.

 Röhl died on 30 November 2021, a day shy of his 93rd birthday.